bit3/jsass/README.md

 `gradle check` runs checkstyle, pmd, junit locally.

-`gradle runDockerTests` runs junit tests on all docker containers.

 `gradle buildNativeLibs` build the native libs, using our build docker container.

 ### How to make a release